Your cart

 Lawrence James

-Lawrence James was a founding member of the University of York and then took a research degree at Merton College, Oxford.
-After a distinguished teaching career he became a full-time writer in 1985 and has emerged as one of the outstanding narrative historians of his generation for works including The Rise and Fall of the British Empire and Churchill and Empire: Portrait of an Imperialist.
+Lawrence James was born in Bath and was educated at the University of York and Merton College, Oxford.
+After a distinguished teaching career he has emerged as one of the outstanding narrative historians of his generation.

 This website uses cookies.
 Using this website means you are okay with this but you can find out more and learn how to manage your cookie choices here.Close cookie policy overlay